nbeaver/why-linux-is-better/readme.rst

 .. _though they do exist: http://en.wikipedia.org/wiki/Windows_Preinstallation_Environment

 For example, `until Windows 8`_, desktop versions of Windows could not boot from a USB.
-(And while running a live USB of Windows 8, it is still not possible mount internal hard disks.)
+(And while running a live USB of Windows 8, it is still not possible to mount internal hard disks.)

 .. _until Windows 8: http://technet.microsoft.com/en-us/library/hh831833.aspx

 The `BartPE LiveCD building program`_ is 3rd party software that will run on any version of Windows, but it is `only able to make`_ a LiveCD for Windows XP or Windows Server 2003.

 .. _BartPE LiveCD building program: http://en.wikipedia.org/wiki/BartPE
 .. _only able to make: http://www.betaarchive.com/forum/viewtopic.php?t=22258